Matt-Hayter/Chess-board-game/README.md

 # Chess Game

-Fully functional two-player game of chess to be played within an output terminal
+Fully functional two-player game of chess to be played in the terminal, developed with an OOP approach.

 Matt Hayter